-So what is the TRUE goal of training?
-Ultimately, organizations expect (and often assume) that employees who engage in training will transfer the trained skills into the actual workplace.
+Delivering employee training is one of the most frequently utilized and important human resource functions.
+Although this is well-known, organizations often overlook the true goal of training.
+Ultimately, organizations expect (and often assume) that employees who engage in training will actually transfer the trained skills into the workplace.
 If employees don’t transfer the skills taught in training, then what good was the training?

 Based on their findings, trainees who perceive a good relationship with their supervisors tend to be highly motivated to transfer skills into the workplace and expect that the potential outcomes of transfer will be greater than those who feel that their relationship with their supervisor is poor.

 Scadto, A., Lindsay, D., & Chiaburu, D. S. (2008).
 Leader influences on training effectiveness: Motivation and outcome expectations processes.
 International Journal of Training and Development, 12(3), 158-169.